Dmocrito/mvmd/README.md

 - `alpha` : float
   - Bandwidth constraint parameter.
 - `tolerance` : float
   - Stopping criterion for the dual ascent.
+Default is 1e-3.
+- `sampling_rate` : float
+  - Sampling rate of the signal in seconds.
+Default is 1.
+  - This parameter allows the user to adjust the returned frequencies based on the actual sampling rate of the signal.

 **Optional parameters**
 - `init` : int